Caring For The Land

 we are always striving to do better.
 Here are two current initiatives that will

 lead Green Giant to be an even more sustainable company.

 Life Cycle Analysis

-with the University of Arkansas.
-Known as a life cycle analysis, this study carefully tracks
+a study with the University of Arkansas.
+Known as a life cycle analysis, this study

-growers in Minnesota’s Root River Valley on more sustainable farming practices.
-The techniques
+to educate growers in Minnesota’s Root River Valley on more sustainable farming

 WEIGHT WATCHERS for services is the registered trademark of Weight Watchers International,